Imaginaries, products and the adele ring: Imaginaries in infinite products

 Let $E_a^Z$ be the equivalence relation on $D(M_a)$ defined by $d E_a^Z d'$ iff $Z(d) = Z(d')$.
 By the above discussion, $E_a^Z$ has only finitely many equivalence classes.
 Since this is true in any model of $T_{at}$, by compactness, the number is bounded by some $n$.

-By elimination of imaginaries in $T$, $E_a^Z$ is coded by some element $\g_a$, definable uniformly in an atom $a$ of $B$.
+By elimination of imaginaries in $T$, $E_a^Z$ is coded by some tuple $\g_a$ from $M_a$, definable uniformly in an atom $a$ of $B$.
 By Axioms 2.2(4) of $T_{boole}$, there exists an element $\g$ with $\g =\g_a$ (modulo $a$) for each $a$.
-(Alternatively, this is clearly true in $\prod_{i \in I}M_i$ with finite $I$, hence by \lemref{fmp}(\ref{fmp2}) it holds in $M$.)
-We defined $\g$ canonically from $Z$, hence by the definition of $C$ we have $\g \in C$.
+Alternatively, this is clearly true in $\prod_{i \in I}M_i$ with finite $I$, hence by \lemref{fmp}(\ref{fmp1}) it holds in $M$.
+We defined $\g$ canonically from $Z$, hence by the definition of $c$ and $C$ we have $\g \in C$.
+So $E_a^Z$ is definable uniformly in $a$ over $C$.